Forest of Dean: Early modern period

 The forest was used exclusively as a royal hunting ground for the Tudors, and subsequently a source of food for the royal court.
 Its rich deposits of iron ore led to its becoming a major source of iron.
 The forest's timber was particularly fine, and was regarded as the best material for building ships.

 In the 17th century, as a result of King Charles I's decision to rule without Parliament, he sought to raise finances through grants of royal forest lands.
 3000 acre of the Forest of Dean was disafforested in the 1620s, causing a series of riots in 1631–32; this was part of enclosure riots across the South West commonly known as the Western Rising.
 In 1639 22000 acre were disafforested, with 4000 acre going to manorial lords and freeholders in compensation.
 18000 acre were to go to the Crown, and be sold on to Sir John Winter.
 Riots ensued in 1641.
 Winter's claim to the lands was voided by Parliament in March 1642, in part because he had failed to pay.
 His assets were sequestrated for supporting the Crown during the Civil War.
-The Protectorate tried to enclose a third of the forest in 1657, leaving two thirds to the Commoners.
+The Protectorate tried to enclose a third of the forest in 1657, leaving two thirds to the commoners.
 Although a relatively generous settlement, it caused resistance in April and May 1659, when fences of new enclosures were broken and cattle brought in to graze.
 Royalists including Edward Massey attempted to bring the discontented to the side of Charles II.

 After the restoration Sir John Winter successfully reasserted his right to the Forest of Dean.
-However forest law was re-established by Act of Parliament in 1668.
-In 1672 the King's ironworks were closed to reduce pressure on the forest from mining.
+However forest law was re-established by an act of Parliament, the Dean Forest Act 1667 (19 & 20 Cha.
+2. c.
+8) in 1668.
+In 1672 the king's ironworks were closed to reduce pressure on the forest from mining.
 The Speech House, between Coleford and Cinderford, was built in 1682 to host the Court of Mine Law and "Court of the Speech", a sort of parliament for the Verderers and Free Miners managing the forest, game, and mineral resources.
 Colloquially known as the "Verderer's Court".
 The Gaveller and his deputy were responsible for leasing gales – areas allocated for mining – on behalf of the Crown.
 The Speech House has been used as an inn and hotel since the 19th century.